CodeTheCity/rusty_batteries/README.md

 ------------------------------
 ![A map of all recycling centres and points](https://github.com/CodeTheCity/rusty_batteries/blob/master/images/Screenshot%202019-11-10%20at%2014.16.20.png)
-_A map of all recylcing centres and points_
+_A map of all recylcing centres and points.
+Background map from Open StreetMap_

 --------------------------------